fuyans/sfeprapy-doc/source/user_guide/install.rst

 `Python`_ 3.7 or later is required. `Anaconda Distribution`_ is
-recommended for new starters, it includes Python and few useful packages including a package management tool pip (see below).
+recommended for new starters, it includes Python and few useful packages including a package manager ``pip`` and built-in virtual environment manager.

 `pip`_ is a package management system for installing and updating Python packages. pip comes with Python, so you get pip simply by installing